Sean, you want to be a part of the program this Monday?

 What's your take, Greg Jarrett?

-Well, I I think uh there there is a smoking gun document that the Ways and Means Committee obtained but didn't appreciate the full impact and its value, and I hope that becomes part of the focus uh among the whistleblower questioning on Wednesday.
+Well, I think there is a smoking gun document that the Ways and Means Committee obtained but didn't appreciate the full impact and its value.

-Well now John reported on this.
+Well, now, John reported on this.

-You are you talking about the office of David Weiss?
+Are you talking about the office of David Weiss?

 Yes.

-And the office of David Weiss signed off on felony charges against Hunter Biden.
+Okay, and the office of David Weiss signed off on felony charges against Hunter Biden.

-His own office did, and then he, as the attorney in the case, the prosecuting attorney in the case, decided to go along with a slap on the wrist plea deal.
+And then he, as the attorney in the case, the prosecuting attorney in the case, decided to go along with a slap on the wrist plea deal.

-Yeah, it it smacks a political interference and political favoritism on behalf of the Department of Justice and two other Biden appointed U.S. attorneys in California and Washington, D.C.
-So I hope that document uh is gone over with the whistleblowers on Wednesday and they can shed some light on how did it go from serious felony charges signed off on by the U.S. attorney,
+So I hope that document is gone over with the whistleblowers on Wednesday and they can shed some light on how did it go from serious felony charges signed off on by the U.S. Attorney, including the assistant U.S. Attorney Leslie Wolf, and suddenly it's just a couple of misdemeanors for Hunter.

 All right.

-Uh this is this is your wheelhouse, John Solomon.
+This is your wheelhouse, John Solomon.

 Well, I think Greg did a brilliant job.

-Listen, uh everybody was signed off on going on the big case against Hunter Biden, and all of a sudden there is an about face and everything is dropped and the charges are brought down.
+Listen, everybody was signed off on going on the big case against Hunter Biden, and all of a sudden there is an about face and everything is dropped and the charges are brought down.

-I think one possibility that Congress is looking at right now is whether the two losses that John Durham suffered in the District of Columbia juries in the summer of 2022 was the changing point.
+I think one possibility that Congress is looking at right now is whether the two losses that John Durham suffered in the District of Columbia juries in the summer of 2022 was the changing point, that maybe that scared off the prosecutors from having the courage to bring a case that they had already signed off on months earlier.

 Some of the lawmakers I'm talking to say they're getting some indication that that might be a factor, and it's one of the many things that people are going to ask.